fabiommendes/pygeneric/README.rst

 Not all functionality works in Python 2, and sometimes extra precautions are necessary.
 Pygeneric cannot handle old style classes and sometimes we are limited by lack of some Python 3 only syntax.
-Python 2 also have some quirks that we do not try to emulate (e.g., broken comparison operators), keeping an uniform Python 3 semantics.
+Python 2 also have some quirks that we do not try to emulate (e.g., broken comparison operators), so pygeneric uses an uniform Python 3 semantics.

 Basic usage